IKIM-Essen/ClusterDocs/ADMIN_CHECKLIST.md

 - [ ] Set `site_status: production` and replace every unresolved value in `config/public.yml`.
 - [ ] Build successfully with `python tools/build_site.py --production`.
 - [ ] Configure a reviewed deployment target, TLS, rollback procedure, and named owner for updates.
+- [x] Verify all 15 staged MP4 files locally against the hashes, sizes, codecs, dimensions, channels, and durations in `config/media-manifest.yml`.
-- [x] Publish all 15 MP4 files at the configured media URL and verify their SHA-256 values against `config/media-manifest.yml`.
+- [ ] Publish all 15 MP4 files at the RCC documentation vhost URL and verify their SHA-256 values against `config/media-manifest.yml`.
-- [x] Confirm the same-origin media service supports HTTPS and byte-range requests.
+- [ ] Confirm the RCC media service supports trusted HTTPS, `video/mp4`, and byte-range requests for every file.
 - [ ] Complete human review of every video for narration, visual accuracy, pronunciation, pacing, and absence of sensitive material.
 - [ ] Review every caption file against the final audio and test in-player captions in supported browsers.
-- [ ] Regenerate and compare the Part 1–4 PDF, DOCX, PPTX, frames, narration, and captions after final canonical-source edits.
+- [x] Retire the obsolete media/downloads tree and keep only embedded videos, in-player WebVTT captions, and written lessons in the generated site.
 - [x] Archive the speculative rollout page and RCC Connect wording until an operationally approved user journey exists.
 - [ ] Run `python tools/rollout_readiness.py` and resolve every reported blocker.